Curved Page Divider

 There is a disproportionate number of black children in the foster care system.
 There is a blatant inequity in experiencing foster care and homelessness between black and white youth.
 Black youths are less likely to receive shelter-based services than their white counterparts.

 Children in the foster system are wards of the state until they turn 18.
-Under Fostering Futures in Virginia, a youth may stay in foster care if they continue to meet specific criteria set out by the program.
+Under Fostering Futures in Virginia, a youth may remain in foster care if they continue to meet specific criteria established by the program.
 At that point, foster checks stop to foster parents, and the child is legally "on their own."
-Foster children do not typically get support when transitioning into adulthood.
+Foster children often lack support when transitioning into adulthood.

 Foster children and homeless youth do not have opportunities to follow traditional milestones in their adolescent lives.
-Once the child effectively ages out of the system, there is minimal state support to help them join a trade school, pursue a four-year degree, or acquire full-time employment.
+Once the child effectively ages out of the system, there is minimal state support to help them transition into a trade school, pursue a four-year degree, or secure full-time employment.

 Understand Foster Care and Homelessness